top of page

 • Have you defined personas?

-• Where do you plan to test the MVP and what market are we designing for?
+• What market are we designing for?

 After